 Ask who will actually be doing the work

-When each tradesman comes to quote on your project, make sure you ask them who will actually be doing the work.
-You need to find out which aspects of the job will be carried out by the tradesman himself, and which elements will be undertaken by other members of his team, or sub-contractors.
+When each tradesperson comes to quote on your project, make sure you ask them who will actually be doing the work.
+You need to find out which aspects of the job will be carried out by the tradesperson himself, and which elements will be undertaken by other members of his team, or sub-contractors.

 Many good tradespeople subcontract out certain tasks - this is not necessarily a problem.
 But it’s important you find out the extent to which work will be outsourced - and crucially, who will take responsibility if there are any issues or problems.